Aiken Barracks: Post Civil War

+The 58 Infantry Battalion was based in the barracks at the end of the Civil War.
 The barracks was occupied by the Army until 1928 when part of the barracks was leased to Rawson's Footwear until 1967 when the factory closed down.
 In 1934 the Volunteer Force was established with the Regiment of Oriel being based in Dundalk barracks.
 During The Emergency (1939-1945) 3 & 4 Cyclist Squadrons were based in Dundalk Barracks.

 The Troubles

 In 1957, at the time of the IRA Border Campaign, the Army briefly based troops in Dundalk Barracks.
 From the late 1960s, during The Troubles, the Irish Government sent soldiers to the border area.
 Initially, the company-sized 1 Infantry Group was formed in Dundalk Barracks to operate along the border, however as the Troubles escalated, it was decided to establish an infantry battalion as a permanent replacement for the border infantry group.
 In September 1973, the 27 Infantry Battalion was established.
-From its activation the 27 Infantry Battalion's Headquarters, Headquarters Company and A Company have been based in Dundalk.
+From its activation the 27 Infantry Battalion's Headquarters, Headquarters Company and A Company has been based in Dundalk.